Gail Miller (businesswoman): Real estate

-In 2021, the LHM Group's real estate subsidiary acquired the remaining 1,300 acres undeveloped of land and numerous buildings in Daybreak, a mixed-use development in South Jordan in Salt Lake County.
+In 2021, the LHM Group's real estate subsidiary acquired the remaining 1,300 acres of undeveloped land and numerous buildings in Daybreak, a mixed-use development in South Jordan in Salt Lake County.
 It was acquired from Varde Partners.
 The LHM Group plans to build approximately 6,000 additional homes in Daybreak.

 In early 2022, LHM Group announced that its real estate division had acquired builder Destination Homes.
 LHM planned to retain the Destination Homes name and its staff.

 In March 2022, it was reported that LLCs controlled by LHM Real Estate had purchased 950 acres in Richardson Flat in unincorporated Summit County.
 In early 2024, The Larry H. Miller Company made an offer to build affordable housing on its holdings in Richardson Flat.

 Park City annexed the eastern half of LHMCO's holdings in Richardson Flat.
 A subsidiary of LHMCO sued to stop the annexation but failed to prevail in court.
 Hideout attempted a similar annexation.
 As of early 2024, the case had been heard by the Utah Supreme Court but no decision had been rendered.